MatthewHaas/synteny_plot_tutorial/README.md

 python -m jcvi.formats.fasta format GWHBFHI00000000.CDS.fasta.gz latifolia_version_2.cds
 ```

+The major roadblock in completing the analysis was that the primary gene names in the `.cds` file did not match up with the "Zla" gene names in the `.bed` file (or the "gene_" names for that matter).
+The "Zla" names were included further along in the `.cds` file headers so all that was needed to grab them was to remove a bunch of the extraneous information in the header of each gene.
+Once all of that was removed, the "Zla" gene names would be recognized as the primary gene name.
 In order to fix the `.cds` file, you will need to use the following sed one-liner:
 ```bash
 sed -i 's/^.*OriGeneID=/>/g' latifolia_version_2.cds
 ```